 I have seen enough…

 Though I love some of the actors and I think they did a great job, it still did not work especially with the script they had.
-They made several changes that affected the entire City of Bones and the City of Ashes which should have been the second installment.
+They made several changes that affected the entire City of Bones and the City of Ashes which should have been the second instalment.

-When I heard that City of Ashes was cancelled, I was sad but more than happy to hear that The Mortal Instruments was given another shot in the form of TV series.
+When I heard that the City of Ashes was cancelled, I was sad but more than happy to hear that The Mortal Instruments was given another shot in the form of TV series.